Why Am I So Tired?

 You don’t get into REM — the sleep that makes you feel best and you will definitely need some help from your doctor with this as there are several ways to monitor whether you have sleep apnoea and how best to address it.

-Menopause unfortunately definitely will impact sleep for many of us, due to changing hormones which can result in needing to get up and go to the bathroom more often in the night as well as night sweats and hot flushes.
+Menopause definitely will impact sleep for many of us, due to changing hormones which can result in needing to get up and go to the bathroom more often in the night.
+Plus the impact that night sweats and hot flushes have as well.

 That powerful combination of factors can keep you up at night and leave you feeling tired during the day so deal with your symptoms by rebalancing your hormones.
 Depending on your symptoms, you may need just progesterone, or a combination of progesterone and oestrogen.